Sodium hexafluorotitanate

-10g of sodium hexafluorotitanate in a sealed ampoule.
-This chemical was obtained from a chemical supply company "Onyxmet".

 Sodium hexafluorotitanate is an inorganic compound of sodium, fluorine, and titanium with the chemical formula Na2TiF6.

 Physical properties

 The compound forms white powder.
 It is mostly air and moisture stable, but forms small amounts of hydrofluoric acid (HF) on contact with moisture.
 It is soluble in water, forming a corrosive solution.

 Hazards identification

 The compound is severely irritating to skin, eyes, and respiratory tract.
 If it is inhaled or swallowed, the compound may cause fluoride poisoning.